dnbaumgartner/XPilotView/README.md

 ## Operation

-The functionality goals of this version of XPilotView are:
+The goals of this version of XPilotView are:
   * Provide reliable, accurate head tracking input to X-Plane with minimal external gear.
-  * Capture yaw and pitch angular head motions as input.
-Xyz head displacements are not computed.
+  * Capture only the yaw and pitch head motions as angular data.
+Xyz head displacements are not computed in this version.
-  * Provide a quick enable/disable control input via a joystick/keyboard button.
+  * Provide a start/stop control input via a joystick/keyboard button.
   * Provide a view recentering action via a joystick/keyboard button.
   * Provide a gyro rate offset calibration via the XPilotView menu in X-Plane.
   * Implement a low sensitivity zone around the view center point with increasing sensitivity away from the center point.

 The low sensitivity zone requires an explanation.
 It was found with early versions of this software that the gyro was very sensitive and given a linear response to head movements, the view would move around in response to slight head movements.
 This proved to be distracting during focused periods of flight such as landing, maneuvering and instrument scans.
-The solution was to implement a nonlinear transfer function mapping the head position to view position such that the transfer function has a low gain in the region surrounding the centered view position and an accelerating gain as head moves further away from the centered position.
+The solution was to implement a nonlinear transfer function mapping the head position to the view position such that the transfer function has a low gain in the region surrounding the centered view position and an accelerating gain as head moves further away from the centered position.

 ### Connecting the Gyro

 The gyro module is connected to the USB serial adapter via a flat cable and connector pins as listed in the **Parts List** section.
+You should allow for a sufficient length of ribbon cable to reach from the pilots head to the USB port of the simulation computer.
 When the gyro module and USB adapter are wired correctly per the user manual, the module receives power from the 5 volt pinout of the USB serial convertor.
 Since the gyro performs a self-calibration on power up, it is important that the **module should be kept stationary on a stable surface during the short powerup sequence (a few seconds)**.
-If the gyro experiences any motion or vibration during this phase, the gyro make be calibrated with an offset in one or more of the rate axis.
+If the gyro experiences any motion or vibration during this phase, the gyro may be calibrated with an offset in one or more of the rate axis.

 ### Configuring the Gyro